-The organizations that are expected to thrive are those with a clear (and bullish) strategy for growth and who embrace digital transformation to drive agility, flexibility and speed.
+The organizations that will thrive are those with a clear (and bullish) strategy for growth and who embrace digital transformation to drive agility, flexibility, and speed.

-This way of thinking demands an internal audit (IA) function that can evolve as fast as, and are aligned to, the evolving nature of their organization.
-Faced with new business models and increasing complexity, IA should adapt to provide the protection and value their organization requires.
+This way of thinking demands an internal audit (IA) function who can evolve as fast as, and who are aligned to, the evolving nature of their organization.
+Faced with new business models and increasing complexity, IA must adapt to provide the protection and value their organization requires.